Xiangyu-Gao/Raw_ADC_radar_dataset_for_automotive_object_detection/README.md

 ### Labels

-*  Each *.csv file include the labels for a frame, with each row of it in format of *[uid, class, px, py, wid, len]*, where *uid* is the unique tracking id of objects in this sequence, *class* is the class id of objects, with the id number represents below, *px, py, wid, len* are the x center, y center, width, and length of the bounding box for objects.
+*  Each *.csv file include the labels for a frame, with **each row of it in format of *[uid, class, px, py, wid, len]***, they are,

+        uid: the unique tracking id of objects in this sequence
+        class: the class id of objects, with the id number represented in label map,
+        px: x-axis center of bounding box in meters within the range of [-20m, 20m]
+        py: y-axis center of bounding box in meters within the range of [1m, 24m]
+        wid: width of bounding box in meters (corresponding to x-axis)
+        len: lengt of bounding box in meters (corresponding to y-axis)

-        label_map = {0: 'person',
+        The mapping of class id to objects is: label_map = {0: 'person',
                      2: 'car',
                      3: 'motorbike',